Kawai-Senpai/UltraPrint/README.md

 - **critical(msg)**: Logs a critical message with a red background.

 You can enable extra context (like the file name, function name, and line number) with `include_extra_info=True`.

+#### Setting Log Level:

+By default, the log level is set to `INFO`, which means that all log messages with a severity level of `INFO` or higher will be displayed.
+You can change the log level by calling the `set_log_level` method with one of the following options: `INFO`, `SUCCESS`, `WARNING`, `ERROR`, `CRITICAL`.

+#### Setting Log File:

+By default, logs are written to a file with the same name as the logger followed by `.log`.
+You can disable writing to a file by setting `write_to_file=False` when creating the logger object or by calling the `set_write_to_file` method.
+If you want to specify a custom filename, you can pass the `filename` argument when creating the logger object.

 ## Examples